markdavich/notes/docs/mindful-communication/README.md

 ## Obstacles
 - Environmental distractions
 - Technological distractions
-- Personal/emotional factors
+- Personal factors

 Become aware of these obstacles and actively identify them

 ### Environmental Distractions
-- Hi paced
+- Fast-paced work environment cultivates tension and stress
-- Remote work
+- Remote teams may have geographic limitations on communication
+- Cultural differences may introduce misunderstandings

 ### Technological Distractions
-- Terminology
-- Over reliance on digital communication
+- May lead to personal disconnection and misunderstandings
+- Technical terminology can introduce barriers for understanding
-- Missing non-verbal ques
+- Virtual communication non-verbal ques
 ### Personal/Emotional Factors
 - Lack of training on soft skills